BoevaLab/UniversalEPI/README.md

 <br/>

-## Extract Genomic Features
+## Step 2: Extract Genomic Features from Stage 1

 1. Create a new config file for your cell line or condition in [`./Stage1/`](https://github.com/BoevaLab/UniversalEPI/tree/main/Stage1).
-See [`./Stage1/`](https://github.com/BoevaLab/UniversalEPI/tree/main/Stage1) for more details on how this can be done.
+See [`./Stage1/`](https://github.com/BoevaLab/UniversalEPI/tree/main/Stage1) for more details on this.
 2. Store the genomic inputs
    ```
    python ./Stage1/store_inputs.py --cell_line imr90